Junction (rail)

 Chicago Transit Authority signal tower 18 guides elevated Chicago 'L' north and southbound Purple and Brown lines intersecting with east and westbound Pink and Green lines and the looping Orange line above the Wells and Lake street intersection in the loop.
+This is a three-quarters grand union junction.

 A junction, in the context of rail transport, is a place at which two or more rail routes converge or diverge.
 The physical connection between the tracks of the two routes (assuming they are of the same gauge) is provided by turnouts (US: switches) and signalling.

 Overview

 In a simple case where two routes with one or two tracks each meet at a junction, a fairly simple layout of tracks suffices to allow trains to transfer from one route to the other.
 More complicated junctions are needed to permit trains to travel in either direction after joining the new route – for example by providing a triangular track layout.

 Rail transport operations refer to stations that lie on or near a railway junction as a junction station.
 In the UK it is customary for the junction (and the related station) to be named after the next station on the branch, e.g. Yeovil Junction is on the mainline railway south of Yeovil, and the next destination on the branch is Yeovil Pen Mill.
 Frequently, trains are built up and taken apart (separated) at such stations so that the same train can be divided and proceed to multiple destinations.
 For goods trains (US: freight trains), marshalling yards (US: Classification yards) serve a similar purpose.